torvalamo/audio.js/README.md

 For a complete overview of the differences between the two, as well as a function reference, see the [wiki](http://github.com/torvalamo/htmlaudio/wiki/)

+At least until v0.3, you should only use `simpleaudio.js` for anything serious.

 ## Notes

 - A [road map](http://github.com/torvalamo/htmlaudio/wiki/Road-Map) is